Page in progress.

 About

-The original Homogecene Repeat vignette as a wallpaper in 2009.
-It was installed at the Katonah Museum of Art on a 144”H x 240”W gallery wall.
+This work is a single repeat vignette of the original Homogecene Repeat, which was installed as a wallpaper at the Katonah Museum of Art on a 144”H x 240”W gallery wall in 2009.

-Before starting the painting of the wallpaper vignette, Moritsugu met with researchers at the Cary Institute to learn more about the endemic and invasive plants in the Hudson Valley, including:
+Before starting the painting of the wallpaper vignette, Moritsugu met with researchers at Cary Institute to learn more about the endemic and invasive plants in the Hudson Valley, including Shannon L. LaDeau, disease ecologist; Amy Schuler, director of information services & library; and Dave L. Strayer, freshwater ecologist.

 Artist statement about the work

 “Homogecene” is a term used to describe the current era of global biological “flatness.”
-With the introduction and establishment of tough generalist species, biological borders fade and once distinct habitats grow increasingly similar.
+With the introduction and establishment of tough generalist species, biological borders fade and once-distinct habitats grow increasingly similar.
 Homogecene Repeat depicts a lush, natural habitat filled with species endemic to the Northeast.
-Hidden within the negative spaces, like a premonition or warning, are the silhouettes of introduced species which threaten to transform the Hudson River Valley into a homogenous environment.
+Hidden within the negative spaces, like a premonition or warning, are the silhouettes of introduced species that threaten to transform the Hudson River Valley into a homogenous environment.

 Specific species found in Homogecene Repeat